-IntroductionFor those who are frightened by the complexity of Zanzibar in its -XL version, there is a moderate version named Zanzibar-S. Zanzibar-S is an intermediate between Metamachy and Zanzibar-XL.
+Zanzibar-S is the moderate version.
+It is still close to Metamachy, its parent game.
 Here, there are only (!)
-72 pieces of 17 different types, 36 for each player: 1 King, 1 Queen, 1 Eagle, 1 Lion, 1 Rhinoceros, 1 Buffalo, 2 Princes, 2 Bishops, 2 Knights, 2 Camels, 2 Rooks, 2 Cannons, 2 Elephants, 2 Giraffes, 2 Crocodiles, 2 Machines and 10 Pawns.
-In Zanzibar-S there is no Marshal and Cardinal.
+72 pieces of 17 different types, 36 for each player: 1 King, 1 Queen, 1 Eagle, 1 Lion, 1 Rhinoceros, 1 Buffalo, 2 Princes, 2 Bishops, 2 Knights, 2 Camels, 2 Rooks, 2 Cannons, 2 Elephants, 2 Giraffes, 2 Archers, 2 Machines and 10 Pawns.
+In Zanzibar-S there is no Duchess and no Sorceress.
 Pawns can only promote to Queen, Eagle, Lion, Rhinoceros or Buffalo when reaching the opposite side of the board.

 Diagrams made with the fantastic Chess Board Painting Tools provided by Musketeer Chess